My Dinner with Andre: Production

+Real-life similarities

 Throughout the film, Andre refers to his wife "Chiquita".
 In real life, André Gregory was married to Mercedes "Chiquita" Nebelthau until her death in 1992.
-Nebelthau was a documentary filmmaker whose credits include three films about Jerzy Grotowski, whom Andre and Wally discuss in the film.
+Nebelthau was a documentary filmmaker whose credits include three films about Gregory's mentor Jerzy Grotowski, whom Andre and Wally discuss in the film.

 In the film, Wally refers several times to his "girlfriend Debbie".
 Wallace Shawn's longtime partner in real life is the short story writer Deborah Eisenberg, who had not yet published anything at the time of the film.
 Eisenberg makes an appearance early in the film as a dark-haired diner Wally sees as he scans the restaurant while standing at the bar waiting for Andre.

-At one point in the film, Andre refers to "ROC", the Scottish mathematician who claimed he met fauns and the god Pan.
-That man is Robert Ogilvie Crombie, one of the founders of the Findhorn Foundation.
+At one point in the film, Andre refers to "ROC", a Scottish mathematician who claimed he met fauns and the god Pan.
+"ROC" refers to Robert Ogilvie Crombie, one of the founders of the Findhorn Foundation.

 Release

-The film had its world premiere at the Telluride Film Festival.
+The film had its world premiere at the 1981 Telluride Film Festival.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 25 reviews, with an average score of 7.8 out of 10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 27 reviews, with an average score of 7.8 out of 10.
 On Metacritic it has a score of 83 out of 100 based on 15 reviews, indicating "universal acclaim".

-Roger Ebert and Gene Siskel gave high praise to the film on Sneak Previews, support that the producers told Ebert helped keep the film in theaters for a year.
+Roger Ebert and Gene Siskel gave high praise to the film on Sneak Previews; the producers later informed Ebert that this support helped keep the film in theaters for a year.
 Ebert chose it as the best film of 1981, and he and Siskel later ranked it as the fifth-best and fourth-best film, respectively, of the 1980s.
 In 1999, Ebert added the film to his Great Movies essay series, starting the retrospective review by stating: "Someone asked me the other day if I could name a movie that was entirely devoid of clichés.
 I thought for a moment, and then answered, My Dinner with Andre."

 At the 2nd Boston Society of Film Critics Awards, the film won the award for Best American Film of 1981, and Shawn and Gregory won Best Screenplay.